• Home

 A recent incident where a macaque escaped his enclosure while being moved through the San Antonio International Airport caught our attention.
 The animal, who was tranquilized and gently recaptured, is now safely living the good life at Born Free USA Primate Sanctuary.
 Prashant K. Khetan, Chief Executive Officer & General Counsel at Born Free USA […]

-Filed Under: Animal rights, Monkey, 2018 Show Archive, General Information, Hunting, Law, Sanctuary Tagged With: Pets, Animal Cruelty, cats, Dogs, hunting, Law, Sanctuary
+Filed Under: Animal rights, Monkey, 2018 Show Archive, General Information, Hunting, Law, Sanctuary Tagged With: Animal Cruelty, Pets, cats, hunting, Law, Dogs, Sanctuary

 Animals Today May 26, 2018.
 “Feeding two birds with one scone.”
 Humane animal idioms.
 Emotional support animals at Yale.
 Canine Confidential, by Marc Bekoff.
 Preventing dog bites.
 Differences between dog and cat people.